 Too much focus on the benefits of digital transformation means that you neglect the disadvantages.
 As a result, security is often overlooked and left until later in the project.
 Security should never be implemented retroactively.
 Instead, be sure to consider security in the early planning stages so your systems are not vulnerable to attack.
 Adding security after a project is released is inefficient, can be difficult, and can be expensive.

 Poorly planned strategy

 You need a strategy and a plan beyond simply stating that you want to start a digital transformation initiative.
 Knowing where and why you’re moving is better than knowing that you need to move.

 Moving forward without a clear plan or strategy can set you up for failure.
 Instead, make sure that you understand your organizational goals and business needs.
-Make sure your strategy and plan align with business goals and priorities and ensure that all stakeholders across the organization are on the same page.
+Make sure your strategy and plan align with those priorities and ensure that all stakeholders across the organization are on the same page.

 Complexities don’t have to doom your transformation project to failure.
 There are things you can do to identify and work around IT complexities before they cause too much damage to your project.

 Don’t be in a rush, and don’t do too much at once